Free Youth & Family Programs

 Offered at the library in the blue activity room (see Events calendar for schedule) and offers a chance for free, imaginative play with giant blocks, Legos, a kitchen set, dollhouse, and more.
 Toys are geared toward 3-7 year olds who attend with a caregiver.
 Children younger than 3 may attend (with the caregiver being aware that all toys are not suitable for toddlers/babies).
 Groups (daycares, programs, etc.) may “book” a Play Day time (supervised by the organization’s staff) during certain times of the week (call 641-754-5738, ext.
 3 to schedule.)

 Small Talk is an award-winning series of free class for parents of babies ages birth to 30 months, in which you’ll learn simple strategies to talk, read, and, and sing more with your baby and help your baby’s brain grow.
-There are 8 to 12 families in each class, beginning in the fall or winter.
+There are 8 to 12 families in each class, beginning in the fall.
 For more information, please pick up an FAQ sheet at the youth desk at the library, or contact us to send you info via email.

 Players of Pokemon meet on Thursdays, 4:00-5:30 p.m., year round, in the blue activity room in the youth area to play these games.
 Players bring their own cards and league play is supervised by league volunteers.
 Instruction about how to play offered informally, as time permits.
 Players are encouraged to keep their items in their possession at all times, and to not bring expensive electronics to league play.
 Occasionally, tournaments are planned as special events.